telerik/teststudio-docs/docs/features/custom-steps/all-tests-common/test-as-step.md

 # Test as Step

-The feature allows you to run an existing test as a single step within another test.
+The __Test as step__ feature allows you to run an existing test as a single step within another test.
 Using tests as step can help to reuse common automated steps across the project.
 This approach is also known as test modularization and includes breaking up the testing tasks into modules that do specific small functions on their own, but do not perform the complete end-to-end testing scenario.

 This article describes how to add this type of step and demonstrates an example scenario.